Search Shortcut cmd + k | ctrl + k

 Search cmd+k ctrl+k

-0.10 (stable)
+1.1 (stable)

-FROM & JOIN Clauses
+FROM and JOIN Clauses

 The FROM clause specifies the source of the data on which the remainder of the query should operate.
 Logically, the FROM clause is where the query starts execution.
 The FROM clause can contain a single table, a combination of multiple tables that are joined together using JOIN clauses, or another SELECT query inside a subquery node.
 DuckDB also has an optional FROM-first syntax which enables you to also query without a SELECT statement.